-Skill (To Be Completed by the End of Grade 2) Suggested Teacher Activities to Aid the Student Key Grade Date Achieved Notes/ Equipment 3 Demonstrate and practice hands- on, block-based coding games that challenge students to explore coding activities.
-Through teacher demonstration and guidance, explore available hands-on block-based coding games that expose students to coding challenges using ATDs and adaptive devices as needed.
-For example, treasure hunts (algorithms), story sequencing and patterns (sequence), mazes (directionality), daily routines (looping), variations of daily routines and cause-effect activities (branch), persistence through troubleshooting activities to problem solve (debugging), and Hour of Code Games, Pre-reader and Grades 2-5 sections (includes all skills).
+Skill (to be completed by the end of Grade 5) Suggested Teacher Activities To Aid The Student Key Grade Date Achieved Notes/ Equipment 1 Introduce digital/electronic resources, including voice activated resources, to access information that can assist them in making informed decisions about everyday matters such as toy, game, or movie choices or clothing options due to weather conditions.
+Demonstrate methodology in planning, selecting, accessing, collecting, organizing, and synthesizing information using appropriate ATDs and adaptive devices to make informed decisions for the development of independent living skills.
+2 Demonstrate, practice, and explore independently hands-on block-based coding games, activities, and challenges.
+Beginning with teacher guidance and moving to independent demonstration, practice, and challenges to execute coding instructions to complete block-based coding games, activities, and challenges utilizing ADTs and adaptive devices as needed.
+For example, treasure hunts (algorithms), story sequencing and patterns (sequence), mazes (directionality), daily routines (looping), variations of daily routines and cause effect activities (branch), persistence through troubleshooting activities to problem solve (debugging), and Hour of Code Games, Pre-reader and Grades 2-5 sections, includes all skills.